NSU-FA20-CSE299-3/Group01/README.md

 <p><strong>Social Impact</strong></p>
 <p>This application will help the faculty or teachers.
 They are very busy to manage their student’s data properly.
 They don’t have enough time to do a lot of works properly at a time.
 They will be able to sort out the marks of students and don’t need to waste their time to calculate the final grade.</p>
 <p>&nbsp; </p>
+<p><strong>Conclusion</strong></p>
+<p>Marksheet App is basically made for the faculty members.
+Where the faculty members will be able to use by username password verification.
+Their data will be protected with most security.
+They will be the most user of this app.
+The features of this app will help them to maintain the marks distribution of their students properly.
+And most important thing is this application will help them to maintain their time because it will cost them less time than other process of marks distribution.</p>